 Omega-3 fatty acids also have excellent anti-inflammatory properties and are featured in veterinary diets for arthritis; click here to read more about Omega-3s .

 Many older, arthritic cats are “heat-seeking missiles.”
 Most heating pads for humans turn themselves off after two hours, but my old cat really appreciated the heated mattress pad from Costco I got him for Christmas!
-Other options go from a “self-heated” bed like Aspen Pet Self-Warming Cat Bed that needs no electricity; to the chic Thermo-Kitty Deluxe Hooded cat bed!
+Other options go from a “self-heated” bed like Aspen Pet Self-Warming Cat Bed that needs no electricity (Sundance loves his!); to the chic Thermo-Kitty Deluxe Hooded cat bed!

 Acupuncture, chiropractic, herbs, laser therapy, homeopathy, specific nutritional strategies and other holistic treatments may also be helpful for arthritic cats.
 For a practitioner in your area, visit www.ahvma.org or call the American Holistic Veterinary Medical Association at (410) 569-0795.